DigitalPenguin1/ClassicFishingCompanion/README.md

 A comprehensive fishing tracker addon for World of Warcraft Anniversary Classic.
 Track catches, monitor efficiency, view detailed statistics, and display real-time stats with an on-screen HUD.

-**Update 11/22/25** - Waiting on PTR access for TBC so I can start testing.
-More to come. -- Relyk22
+**Update 11/29/25** - Testing and fixing errors in TBC for launch. -- Relyk22

 ## Features